GENESIS 37-50: THE CONTEXT

 “to bring to pass, as it is this day, to save many people alive” (v.
 20b; see also 45:5).
 God purposed to save not only Jacob and his family, but the people of Egypt and all those whom Egypt’s food was feeding during the famine.

-Von Rad says that, since God used evil intent for good purpose, Joseph would be “setting a negative statement beside the (statement) God had already spoken and would thus be putting himself ‘in the place of God'” (Von Rad, 427).
+“Joseph’s meaning here is that, in the remarkable conduct of this whole story, God himself has already spoken.
+He has included the guilt, the brothers’ evil, in his saving activity and thus justified them.
+Were Joseph to condemn them now, he would be setting a negative statement beside the one God had already spoken and would thus be putting himself ‘in the place of God'” (Von Rad, 427).

 “Now therefore don’t be afraid.
 I will nourish you and your little ones” (v.
 21a).
 Joseph again reassures his brothers and tells them not to fear.
 As noted earlier, he settled them on fertile land in Goshen when Jacob and his family first arrived in Egypt (46:1 – 47:12).
 He now pledges to continue providing for their material needs—and for their families.